chtwilfer/CIOAdvisoryTeam/3 Implementation of new Systems/README.md

 It's important to note that the CIO advisory team should evaluate vendor options based on the organization's specific needs and priorities, and select the best solution that aligns with the organization's goals and objectives.

 ## Make a recommendation ##
+Making a recommendation on the best technology solution for the organization is the final step in the process of selecting a new technology solution.
+The CIO advisory team should consider the following when making a recommendation:

+- Summarize the evaluation: Summarize the evaluation of the different vendor options, including the strengths and weaknesses of each solution.

+- Make a clear recommendation: Make a clear recommendation on the best solution for the organization, based on the organization's needs, goals, and priorities.

+- Provide a rationale: Provide a rationale for the recommendation, explaining how the selected solution aligns with the organization's needs and how it addresses the pain points identified during the evaluation process.

+- Provide a cost-benefit analysis: Provide a cost-benefit analysis of the recommended solution, including an estimate of the costs and benefits associated with the solution.

+- Identify any risks: Identify any risks associated with the recommended solution and provide a plan for mitigating them.

+- Provide a plan for implementation: Provide a plan for the implementation of the recommended solution, including timelines, resources, and responsibilities.

+It's important to note that the CIO advisory team should make a recommendation that aligns with the organization's goals and objectives, and that the recommendation should be made in a clear and concise manner to facilitate decision making by the leadership team.

 ## Develop an implementation plan ##
+Developing an implementation plan is an important step in ensuring the successful implementation of the recommended technology solution.
+The CIO advisory team should consider the following when developing an implementation plan:

+- Assign responsibilities: Assign specific responsibilities for the implementation of the solution to individuals or teams.

+- Establish timelines: Establish realistic timelines for completing the implementation, taking into account any dependencies or constraints.

+- Identify resources: Identify the resources that will be needed to implement the solution, including personnel, budget, and equipment.

+- Communicate the plan: Communicate the plan to all relevant stakeholders, including IT staff, business leaders, and other key stakeholders.

+- Test the solution: Test the solution to ensure that it meets the organization's requirements and that there are no issues with compatibility.

+- Provide training: Provide training to the users of the solution, including both IT staff and end-users.

+- Develop a roll-out plan: Develop a roll-out plan that outlines the process for deploying the solution to the organization.

+- Monitor progress: Establish a system for monitoring progress on the implementation plan and for reporting progress to leadership and other stakeholders.

+- Establish a support process: Establish a support process for the solution, to ensure that any issues are resolved quickly and effectively.

+It's important to note that the implementation plan should be well-defined and communicated, and that the CIO advisory team should provide support and guidance as needed to ensure that the plan is implemented effectively.

 ## Oversee the implementation ##
+Overseeing the implementation of the new technology solution is an important step in ensuring that it is implemented successfully.
+The CIO advisory team should consider the following when overseeing the implementation:

+- Coordinate with vendors: Coordinate with vendors to ensure that the solution is delivered on time and within budget.

+- Coordinate with internal IT staff: Coordinate with internal IT staff to ensure that the solution is integrated with existing systems and infrastructure.

+- Monitor progress: Monitor progress on the implementation and ensure that it is proceeding as planned.

+- Address issues: Address any issues that arise during the implementation, and make adjustments as needed to ensure that the solution is implemented successfully.

+- Ensure compliance: Ensure that the solution is implemented in compliance with any relevant regulations or standards.

+- Manage risks: Manage the risks associated with the implementation, and ensure that any issues are identified and addressed in a timely manner.

+- Communicate progress: Communicate progress to relevant stakeholders, including the organization's leadership team, IT staff, and business leaders.

+It's important to note that the CIO advisory team should provide support and guidance as needed to ensure that the solution is implemented successfully, and that the implementation proceeds as planned.
+The team should be able to handle any issues that arise during the implementation and ensure that the solution is implemented in compliance with the organization's policies, standards and regulations.

 ## Provide training and support ##
+Providing training and support to the organization's staff is an important step in ensuring that the new technology solution is used effectively.
+The CIO advisory team should consider the following when providing training and support:

+- Develop training materials: Develop training materials that are tailored to the organization's staff, including user guides, instructional videos, and online tutorials.

+- Provide training: Provide training to the organization's staff, including both IT staff and end-users, to ensure they are able to effectively use the new technology solution.

+- Provide ongoing support: Provide ongoing support to the organization's staff, to ensure that they are able to effectively use the new technology solution and address any issues that may arise.

+- Establish a support process: Establish a support process for the solution, to ensure that any issues are resolved quickly and effectively.

+- Monitor adoption: Monitor the adoption of the new technology solution to ensure that the staff are using it effectively and that it is meeting the organization's needs.

+- Continuously improve: Continuously improve the training and support process based on feedback from the staff and the organization's needs.

+It's important to note that the CIO advisory team should provide training and support that is tailored to the organization's staff and that it should be provided in a way that is easy for them to understand and use.
+Additionally, the team should continuously monitor the adoption of the new technology solution and the effectiveness of the training and support process, and make adjustments as needed to ensure that the staff are able to effectively use the new technology solution.

 ## Monitor and evaluate performance ##
+Monitoring and evaluating the performance of the new technology solution is an important step in ensuring that it is meeting the organization's needs and achieving the desired outcomes.
+The CIO advisory team should consider the following when monitoring and evaluating performance:

+- Establish performance metrics: Establish performance metrics that align with the organization's goals and objectives, such as system uptime, user satisfaction, and cost savings.

+- Collect data: Collect data on the performance of the new technology solution, including usage data and system performance data.

+- Analyze data: Analyze the data to understand the performance of the new technology solution and identify any issues or problems.

+- Review progress: Review progress on the performance metrics and evaluate the effectiveness of the new technology solution in meeting the organization's needs.

+- Communicate the results: Communicate the results to relevant stakeholders, including the organization's leadership team, IT staff, and business leaders.

+- Continuously improve: Continuously improve the performance of the new technology solution based on feedback from the staff and the organization's needs.

+It's important to note that the CIO advisory team should continuously monitor and evaluate the performance of the new technology solution and make adjustments as needed to ensure that it is meeting the organization's needs and achieving the desired outcomes.
+Additionally, the team should communicate the results of the monitoring and evaluation to relevant stakeholders, and provide guidance and support as needed to improve the performance of the new technology solution.